lukemorton/republic-old/README.md

 ## Goals

 Republic was built to provide guidance and productivity to JavaScript developers.
-Frontend development is an exciting place at the moment and there are many opinions and libraries, Republic brings particularly good ones together for you to:
+Frontend development is an exciting place at the moment and there are many opinions and libraries, Republic brings particularly good ones together in order to:

 - Make developers more productive
 - Welcome newcomers with structure and consistency